-32 This section is largely extracted from a background paper

-prepared by Dr Alison O'Connell: see cffc.org.nz -2013review-longevity.
-33 OECD, Pensions at a Glance (2011).
+This section is largely extracted from a background paper prepared by Dr Alison O'Connell: see cffc.org.nz -2013review-longevity.

 People reaching age 65 in 1970 could on average expect 13.1 years of remaining lifespan if male and 17.4 years if female.
 New superannuitants aged 65 in 2013 stand to receive New Zealand Superannuation (NZS) for over 20 years (men) and over 23 years (women) on average.
 Successive cohorts are expected to live increasingly longer, so that today's 25-year-old men will live for over 25 years after age 65 on average and women for over 27 years.